ubaldot/vim-poptools/README.md

 :PoptoolsBuffers
 :PoptoolsRecentFiles
 :PoptoolsCmdHistory
-:PoptoolsColorscheme # The displayed colors depends on the value of :h 'background' :PoptoolsGrepInBuffer # Find pattern in the current buffer :PoptoolsGrep # External grep.
+:PoptoolsKill # When something goes wrong, you can clear all the Poptools popups :PoptoolsColorscheme # The displayed colors depends on the value of :h 'background' :PoptoolsGrepInBuffer # Find pattern in the current buffer :PoptoolsGrep # External grep.
 Grep command is displayed.